johangrobler/stock-api/README.md

 # StockManager

-StockManager was created with a Ruby on Rails and an Ionic 2 Hybrid app.
+StockManager was created with a Ruby on Rails Web App and an Ionic 2 Hybrid app.
 The Rails app serves as the backend for the app aswell as a restfull API for the App.

+The web app is hosted on Heroku and is located at: <https://mezzanine-stock.herokuapp.com>

 ### Database Model (Tables)